What is a Security Deposit on a NYC Rental Application?

 Security deposits usually must be certified funds.

-This means you must pay this amount to the agent, management company, or landlord as a cashiers check, money order, electronic ACH payments, or even credit card.
+You must pay this amount to the agent, management company, or landlord as a cashier's check, money order, electronic ACH payment, or credit card.

-Electronic payments will be put into an escrow account by the brokerage, and then released to the landlord after the lease is signed.
+The brokerage will put electronic payments into an escrow account and then release them to the landlord after signing the lease.

 Very rarely, you might encounter a landlord that requires all cash.

-This will more likely be a mom-and-pop landlord, but even then, this should raise an eyebrow.
+This will more likely be a mom-and-pop landlord, but this should raise an eyebrow even then.

 Make sure you always protect yourself first.